 Depression is linked to reduced levels of brain-derived neurotrophic factor (BNDF) and shrinking of an area called the hippocampus, related to learning activities and memory in the brain.
 Curcumin is known to boost BDNF levels with the potential of reversing these changes.
 It also can boost brain neurotransmitters – serotonin and dopamine.

 Patients suffering from rheumatoid arthritis find that curcumin proves to be more effective to cure the root cause, as compared to the drugs that treat just the symptoms.
-The anti-inflammatory properties of curcumin can be attributed to treating the inflammation of joints, causing the disease.
+The anti inflammatory properties of curcumin can be attributed to treating the inflammation of joints, causing the disease and bring relief from the joint pain.

 Curcumin can contribute to killing the cancerous cells and reduce angiogenesis (growth of new blood vessels in tumors) and metastasis (spread of cancerous cells).
 It affects the growth of cancer at the molecular level by arresting its growth and development.